cincanproject/tools/README.md

 # Dockerfiles for the CinCan project

-This repository will automatically build and publish Docker images into Docker Hub, GitHub Container Registry and Quay.io using GitLab-CI.
+This repository will automatically build and publish Docker images into Docker Hub, GitHub Container Registry and Quay.io using GitLab CI.

 The pipeline will try to build a new image for each directory that **_has changes_** _since the latest passed commit_, once provided tests have been passed.
 The most of the tools are tested with real samples to see that they work as excepted.